pc2/sus-compiler/philosophy/design_decisions.md

 A big factor in SUS' design is the incredibly tight design loop for the programmer.
 The LSP is an integral part of the experience SUS aims to deliver.

+In fact, an important litmus test for new language features is how they affect the LSP for the compiler.
+For instance function/module overloading is a bad feature, because it reduces the LSPs ability to provide documentation on hover and completions in template contexts.

+### How to ensure good LSP suggestions, even in the context of templates?

 ### How to allow optional ports on module, determined by compile-time parameters?

-### How to ensure good LSP suggestions, even in the context of templates?

 ### How should multi-clock designs be represented?